verhovsky/books-futures-explained/src/1_1_trait_objects.md

         0,            // pointer to `Drop` (which we're not implementing here) 6,            // lenght of vtable
         8,            // alignment

-        // we need to make sure we add these in the same order as defined in the Trait.
-        // Try changing the order of add and sub and see what happens. add as usize, // function pointer
+        // we need to make sure we add these in the same order as defined in the Trait. add as usize, // function pointer - try changing the order of `add` sub as usize, // function pointer - and `sub` to see what happens mul as usize, // function pointer
-        sub as usize, // function pointer
-        mul as usize, // function pointer
     ];